rinat-akhmetov/dicom-lens/README.md

    - python main.py
 2. Enter the DICOM folder path in the UI.
 3. Click "Process" to convert and analyze images.

+## Additional Information

+- Images are converted and saved in the "ultrasound_images" folder by default.
+- You can also run Streamlit directly with:
+  streamlit run main.py